How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Findings

-Participants’ cognitive capabilities were measured using Baddeley’s Grammatical Reasoning Test (GRT), which evaluates reasoning accuracy and processing speed under time pressure.
-In the survey, each participant was presented with 64 short statements describing spatial relationships between letters (e.g., “A follows B”) and asked to respond “True” or “False” within three minutes.
-Accuracy was calculated as the percentage of correct responses from the number of statements attempted.
+The cognitive capabilities of the participants were measured using Baddeley's Grammatical Reasoning Test (GRT), which evaluates the precision of reasoning and the processing speed under time pressure (see Section \ref{grammatical_test}).
+Accuracy was calculated as the percentage of correct responses out of the number of statements attempted.
+For between-group comparisons on continuous accuracy measures, Cliff’s $\Delta$ was used as a distribution-free effect size to quantify the magnitude and direction of group differences.